msnyd/msnyd.github.io/_posts/2020-2-6-Suicide.md

 Let's take a look at what this graph is telling us.
 This graph shows us which features had the highest amount of relevance when evaluating the Suicide Rate/100 thousand people for each country.
 As you can see, population is still on top, followed closely by age and GDP per capita, or how wealthy a country is.
 This means if we were given these features for something like year 2030, our model could predict the suicide rates for every country with a 70% confidence level.

+## The Problems I Ran Into

+Heading into this project, I had a bias that as we were getting more technologically advanced, society would see a change in mental health, especially amongst the younger genrations and I had a feeling this was an upward trend and would continue to upwardly trend.
+However the data seems to suggest a different story here as it seems that suicide (I should note that this data set is intentional or not) has always been a problem and seems to even be trending downward in many of the countries with the highest suicide rates.
+This is due to a multitude of factors however as we and those things were not demonstrated in my dataset.

-Unfortunately since I wasn't able to know the future, I wasn't able to reach my intended goal of predicting a country's suicide rates heading into the future.
+Unfortunately since I wasn't able to know the future, I wasn't able to reach my intended goal.
 This does not mean it is impossible to predict, as it is possible to predict all these features in a year such as 2030 and if I wasn't cruched for time, I would have done that.
 With that being said, I intend on revisiting this project in the future and hopfully I am able to draw more conclusions.

-<iframe src="https://ourworldindata.org/grapher/share-deaths-suicide?tab=chart&year=2009&country=USA" style="width: 100%; height: 600px; border: 0px none;"></iframe>